Gaelleroy/iris-rwe-pipeline/docs/sap.md

 so it is close to a precision covariate rather than a confounder here.

 Baseline severity is the dominant one.
-Its unweighted standardized mean difference is ~0.62 — far above the 0.1 adequacy threshold — and it alone accounts for most of the gap between the crude and adjusted estimates.
+Its unweighted standardized mean difference is ~0.62, far above the 0.1 adequacy threshold, and it alone accounts for most of the gap between the crude and adjusted estimates.

 ### Conditional versus marginal: the odds ratio is non-collapsible

 The adjusted regression coefficient (OR ~ 2.17) and the IPTW estimate (OR ~ 1.75) look like disagreement.
-They are not — they are different estimands.
+They are not, they are different estimands.

 A regression coefficient is a **conditional** odds ratio: the effect within strata of the covariates.
 IPTW targets a **marginal** odds ratio: the effect in the population as a whole.
-Unlike the risk difference and risk ratio, the odds ratio is **non-collapsible** — conditioning on a strongly prognostic covariate inflates the conditional OR relative to the marginal one *even when there is no confounding at all*.
+Unlike the risk difference and risk ratio, the odds ratio is **non-collapsible**, conditioning on a strongly prognostic covariate inflates the conditional OR relative to the marginal one *even when there is no confounding at all*.
 With baseline logMAR carrying an SMD of ~0.62, that gap is substantial.